kris-2211/Design-Patterns/README.md

   - When an abstraction has two dependent aspects that should be encapsulated separately.
   - When a change in one object requires changes in an unknown number of others.
   - When an object should notify others without knowing who they are.
+- **Example**
+  Observer: A spreadsheet object and a bar chart object both display data from the same underlying application data object.
+When the data in the spreadsheet changes (the subject), the bar chart (an observer) is automatically notified and updates its presentation.
 - **Related pattern**
   - Singleton
   - Mediator